-This memo describes the Cassini RADAR activities for the 7th Titan flyby on which SAR data will be acquired.
+This memo describes the Cassini RADAR activities for the 8th Titan flyby on which SAR data will be acquired.
 A sequence design memo provides the science context of the scheduled observations, an overview of the pointing design, and guidlines for preparing the RADAR IEB.
-This ride-along SAR data collection occurs during the s23 sequence of the Saturn Tour.
+This ride-along SAR data collection occurs during the s24 sequence of the Saturn Tour.
 INMS is the prime instrument and their attitude profile keeps the -X axis in the ram (-velocity) direction.
 The secondary specification doesn't matter to INMS, so radar can ride-along by directing the -Z axis to the normal radar pointing profile.
 Since this is a secondary specification, the spacecraft will rotate around the X-axis to bring the -Z axis as close as possible to the desired pointing.
 In practise, this provides usable data for several minutes centered on closest approach.
-For T17, the time is further constrained by data volume and available time in a radar compatible telemetry mode.
+For T18, the time is further constrained by data volume and available time with the beams intercepting the surface.
 Only SAR data will be acquired in this pass.